Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

-\emph{Keras TimeDistributed on a Model creates duplicate layers, and is inconsistent with TimeDistributed on a Layer \cite{issue6}:} As shown in Figure \ref{fig:wrongstructure}, the user attempts to wrap a model in a TimeDistributed layer but this leads to creation of duplicate nodes in the graph.
-Following the documentation of the framework, the user ends up with an additional Dense Layer (bottom left in Figure \ref{fig:wrongstructure}).
-This additional layer takes redundant memory and is created because the user builds the inner model then rebuilds it again during building the TimeDistributed model.
-However, the expected behavior for wrapping a model is having a similar graph as it is the case when wrapping a layer.
-This is a typical example of wrong structure of the model that is silent and the user may not notice it until experiencing a bad accuracy or training issue.
-We have evaluated this issue as \textbf{Impact: 2} as it returns false structure information to the user, which can typically lead to confusion or potentially an error. \\
+\emph{Issue \#30486 \enquote{Keras TimeDistributed on a Model creates duplicate layers and is inconsistent with TimeDistributed on a Layer} \cite{issue6}:} As shown in Figure \ref{fig:wrongstructure}, the user attempts to wrap a model in a TimeDistributed layer but this leads to the creation of duplicate nodes in the graph.
+Following the documentation of the framework, the user ends up with an additional Dense Layer (bottom left in Figure \ref{fig:wrongstructure}) as well as a duplicate Dense Layer in the TimeDistributed layer (\enquote{dense\_1}).
+The additional layers take redundant memory and are created because the user builds the inner model and then rebuilds it again during building the TimeDistributed.
+However, the expected behavior for wrapping a model is having a similar graph as it is the case when wrapping a layer, \ie in such a case, there should be only one Dense Layer and it should be within the TimeDistributed layer.
+This is a typical example of a wrong structure of the model that is silent and the user may not notice it until experiencing a bad accuracy or training issue.
+The precise fix was not mentioned but the issue was reported to be fixed in the following nightly build.
+We have evaluated this issue as \textbf{Impact: 2} as it returns false structure information to the user, which can typically lead to confusion or potentially an error.

-\textbf{7.
-Wrong calculation:} All bugs modifying the normal way of computation that are not classified in other categories will be classified in this type, like wrong calculation of gradients.